VedTodTeckos/SimpleGitHub/README.md

 # SimpleGitHub

 A Java wrapper for the GitHub API that simplifies common GitHub operations.
-This library provides an easy-to-use interface for interacting with GitHub repositories, issues, pull requests, and more, with special support for GitHub Copilot management.
+This library provides an easy-to-use interface for interacting with GitHub repositories, issues, pull requests, and more, with special support for GitHub Copilot management and GitHub Actions.

 ## Features
 - Simple and intuitive API